Nick, Luttsy & Susie

-Ash, Luttsy & Nikki Osborne is an Australian Breakfast radio show made up of Ashley Bradnam, David "Luttsy" Lutteral and Nikki Osborne.
+Nick, Luttsy & Susie O’Neill is an Australian Breakfast radio show made up of Nick Allen-Ducat, David "Luttsy" Lutteral and Susie O’Neill.
 It is broadcast on Nova 106.9 Brisbane from 6 am to 9 am on weekdays.
-They are the #13 Breakfast radio program in Brisbane, having won all seven radio surveys so far in 2019.

 A daily podcast featuring the best bits from each show is available on the Nova Player as is the podcast for all other Nova FM shows in Australia.

 History

 The show commenced with Nova 106.9's inaugural broadcast on 4 April 2005 starring Meshel Laurie, Ashley Bradnam, David "Luttsy" Lutteral and Kip Wightman.
 The show disbanded in 2009 with Wightman leaving to join his girlfriend Emileigh in Boston and Bradnam standing down due to personal issues.
 This eventually led to Laurie fronting a new show, Meshel, Tim and Marty.

 The original breakfast show partially reformed in 2011 with Ash and Luttsy rejoining the station, alongside Camilla Severi and Dan Anstey.

 In November 2011, it was announced that Kip Wightman would be re-joining the Breakfast show in 2012 to present Ash, Kip and Luttsy.

 In May 2016, Susie O'Neill joined the show as co-host.
+They were the #1 Breakfast radio program in Brisbane in 2019.

 In October 2021, Kip Wightman resigned from the show after 15 years with the network.
 Chris “Buzz” Bezzina was later appointed as anchor of the show.

 Ange Anderson, the show's long-term newsreader, departed in mid-2023 after twelve years.
 She was a recipient of the Best Commercial Newsreader (FM) award at the Australian Commercial Radio Awards in 2016 and 2019.

 In October 2024, O'Neill announced that she would be leaving the show on 28 November.

 In November 2025, Nova announced that Nikki Osborne will join the show from January 2025 and the show will be named, Ash, Luttsy & Nikki Osborne.

-Mitch Lewis (son of NRL legend Wally Lewis) is the sports reporter and has been with the show since March 2008, when he joined as an assistant producer.
-Alicia Foster and Lachlan Sands are the Producers.
-Brendan Taylor and Chris Buzzina are the show executives.
+Mitch Lewis, the son of NRL legend Wally Lewis), joined the program as an assistant producer before moving into an on‑air role as sports reporter, a position he held from March 2008 until April 2026.

+Ashleigh Smith is the program’s Executive Producer, supported by Chris “Buzz” Bezzina as Program Manager and Lachlan Sands as Producer.

+In December 2025, Nikki Osborne resigned live on air, and it was announced that Nick Allen-Ducat and Susie O’Neill would join the program, which was relaunched in 2026 as Nick, Luttsy & Susie O’Neill.